hamdan587/Design-and-Analysis-of-Algorithms/README.md

    ./main

 ## 📝 Input Data Format
+### Burfi Problem:
-Burfi Problem: Provide a list of Burfi sizes and corresponding prices.
+-Provide a list of Burfi sizes and corresponding prices.
+###Pattern Search:
-Pattern Search: Provide a matrix and a pattern matrix.
+-Provide a matrix and a pattern matrix.
+###Graph Algorithms:
-Graph Algorithms: Provide edge and path data in a suitable format.
+-Provide edge and path data in a suitable format.

 ---